12 Industrials Stocks Moving In Wednesday's Pre-Market Session - Benzinga

 Gainers

+- Microvast Holdings MVST stock increased by 8.46% to $2.69.
+The market value of their outstanding shares is at $813.8 million.

+Losers

-- Seanergy Maritime Hldgs SHIP stock rose 5.26% to $1.2.
-The market value of their outstanding shares is at $213.9 million.
+- Fast Radius FSRD stock decreased by 8.7% to $0.44 during Wednesday's pre-market session.
+The market value of their outstanding shares is at $32.5 million.

+- Planet Labs PL stock decreased by 6.22% to $4.83.
+The company's market cap stands at $1.2 billion.
 As per the news, the Q1 earnings report came out yesterday.

-Losers

-- JanOne JAN stock declined by 10.5% to $3.34 during Wednesday's pre-market session.
-The market value of their outstanding shares is at $9.4 million.

-- Sigma Additive SASI stock declined by 6.43% to $1.31.
-The market value of their outstanding shares is at $13.7 million.
+- Guardforce AI Co GFAI stock decreased by 5.3% to $0.44.
+The market value of their outstanding shares is at $18.2 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.